Tune U offers a way to stay oriented...

 A short, self guided introduction

-Listening through an instrument
+Tuning through an instrument

-Some people listen best through harmony.
+Some people tune best through a wide range of pitches.

 Others through rhythm and pulse.